JasonZhangjc/TDCT/TDCT_v2/README.md

 # TDCT: TREE_DES_COMPUTATION_TOOL
-This is a demo of TreeDES software version 1.0.
+This is a demo of TreeDES software version 2.0.
 This is an educational computation tool for efficient state-based supervisory control synthesis of discrete-event systems.

+Update:
+Bug fixed!

 Required tools:
  1. cmake (See here: https://cmake.org/download/)